A Full Pour of Efficiency: Incorporating an integrated point of sale solution in your tasting room

 - What happens behind the scenes?

-True integration is bi-directional, meaning some data flows from your ERP to your POS, and other data flows back in — eliminating the need to manually enter or import that data.
+True integration is bi-directional, meaning some data flows from your ERP to your POS, and other data flows back in — eliminating the need to enter or import that data manually.
 Data synchronization typically happens either over your LAN/WAN or the internet.
 And because the wine doesn’t stop flowing when there is no network connectivity, you’ll want a solution that can continue processing transactions, re-synchronizing when connectivity returns.

 Some of ERP data accessible by your POS might be: